Anthony Coucheron

 Anthony Coucheron (also recorded as Anton Coucheron or Anthony Willemsen; c.1650 – 14 March 1689) was an engineering officer.
 Coucheron played an important role in the history of Norwegian and Danish fortifications.
-As Sweden grew to be a great power in the 17th century, there were frequent wars in the Baltic region, and conflict was common along the borders between Sweden & Denmark-Norway.
-Easy invasions routes from Sweden were fortified on the Danish-Norwegian border with new or upgraded fortresses during this period, effectively establishing the modern borders between Norway & Sweden.
-Anthony Coucheron played a major role in fortification of the border, both in Norway and Denmark in addition, he participated with honor in combat during the Gyldenløve War.
+As Sweden grew to be a great power in the 17th century, there were frequent wars in the Baltic region, and conflict was common along the borders between Sweden and Denmark-Norway.
+Easy invasions routes from Sweden were fortified on the Danish-Norwegian border with new or upgraded fortresses during this period, effectively establishing the modern borders between Norway and Sweden.
+Coucheron played a major role in fortification of the border, both in Norway and Denmark; in addition, he fought with honor in the Gyldenløve War.

 Career

 Early career

 Coucheron was born about 1650 (probably in Holland).

 Coucheron worked as construction supervisor in Fredrikstad in 1665 and was assistant to his father 1666.
 His father was the Dutch-born Danish-Norwegian Quartermaster General Willem Coucheron, who began the construction of the fortifications at Fredrikstad in 1663.
 Together they worked on the fortification which became known as Fredriksten fortress in Halden.

 In 1673 Anthony Coucheron was sent as lieutenant (in Norwegian løytnant) to Kongsvinger Fortress in Elverum to prepare plans for expansion of the existing fortification.
 Coucheron was then promoted to lieutenant commander (in Norwegian kapteinløytnant) at Akershus in 1674, and in the same year he was promoted to captain.